-Recently, one of our interviewers called your household about a study concerning the health of adults and children throughout the countly.
+Recently, one of our interviewers called your household about a study concerning the health of adults and children throughout the country.
 I realize that you are very busy.
 It also is difficult to explain an important research project during a brief telephone call.
 I want to try to answer your questions, and as a token of our commitment, have enclosed a check for \$25 for you and your family.

+Some of you may have participated in this survey two years ago.
+Others are being asked to participate for the first time.
 By participating in a half hour interview, you will help us understand how the shift to managed care and other changes in health care are affecting people's lives.
 If you decide you don't want to participate, you can tear up the check.
 But, before you decide, please take a minute to read this letter and the enclosed brochure describing some of our results.